 Scope of the projects funded

-In this sector of intervention, the Foundation aims to participate in addressing the environmental, social and economic challenges involved in a sustainable agriculture that focuses on the needs of the world's poorest populations.
+In this focus sector, the Foundation aims to participate in addressing the environmental, social and economic challenges involved in a sustainable agriculture that focuses on the needs of the world's poorest populations.
 The projects we fund are in areas where the environment is most degraded or under greatest threat, and where local populations are most at risk.

 The projects funded by the Foundation take the following factors into account: